ITEmily/osticket-prereqs/README.md

 - Step 2: Install/Enable IIS in Windows with CGI
 - Step 3: Prepare the virtual machine for osTicket.
 - Step 4: Create a directory C:\PHP.
-- Step 5: Continue to prepare the VM for osTicket
+- Step 5: Continue to prepare the VM for osTicket.
-- Step 6:
+- Step 6: Settings for MySQL installation.

 <h2>Installation Steps</h2>